Skip to content

 Perfect Skin Power Treat

-Allantoin sits next to salicylic acid, aloe, chamomile, and green tea so the treatment stays more comfortable.
+Allantoin sits beside salicylic acid and soothing botanicals so the exfoliating step stays more comfortable.

 Perfect Skin Moisturizer